camunda/camunda-docs-manual/site/src/documents/api-references/rest/execution/get-local-variables.html.md

 Result
 ------

-A json object with a single `variables` property, which holds a json object of variables key-value pairs.
+A json object of variables key-value pairs.
 Each key is a variable name and each value a variable value object that has the following properties:

 <table class="table table-striped">